 As a result, most of the bride and groom who go to their local printer would have an overpriced and poor quality album.
 What a shame.

-As a consequence, it’s better to hire a professional who offers good quality album (at a decent price)
+As a result, it’s better to hire a professional who offers excellent quality album (at a decent price)

 EU vs Midwest style

-You will notice a clear difference of photography style quality and expectation between a big city and the country side.
-Of course that’s not the major nor only reason.
+You will notice an obvious difference of photography style quality and expectation between a big city and the countryside.
+Of course, that’s not the major or only reason.
 You can, of course, find the classical style of wedding photography offered by big states; timeless, natural, fashion, documentary.
 But you can also find some other style.

-I have made the distinction between 3 styles to avoid.
+I have distinguished between 3 styles to avoid.

 The traditional posed style (that we avoid)

 It’s probably the level zero of photography.
-Indeed, amateur photographer (and I have been one, so I know what it is), don’t know how to direct and posed couple.
+Amateur photographer (and I have been one, so I know what it is), doesn’t know how to direct and posed couple.
 As a result, you are doing some cheesy smile on all the images, looking stupid or worst, awkward.

 The Over Photoshopped Style (that we avoid)

 If you have a smart phone, you have probably faced the HDR effect.
 HDR stand for High Dynamic Range.
-Let say that, like all kinds of retouching, well used, a viewer should not notice anything weird.
+Let us say that, like all kinds of retouching, well used, a viewer should notice nothing weird.

 You might have already seen some photographs, where the sky features some amazing dark clouds, and everything looks completely plastic, over saturated and completely fake.

-Fancy Filter Effect (why we have decided no to use them)
+Fancy Filter Effect (why we have decided not to use them)

 Finally, the less horrible, the one involving (too much) filters.
 This is the more controversial style.
-Indeed, let’s be honest, used with parsimony, filters can really enhance an image.
+Let’s be honest, if used with parsimony, filters can really enhance an image.

-Actually, the major advantage of filters, despite saving lots of time retouching image, is that they can turn a mediocre image, into an esthetic image to look at.
+Actually, the major advantage of filters, despite saving lots of time retouching image, is that they can turn a mediocre image into an esthetic image to look at.
 In other words, the effects are fancy, and can turn any image into something beautiful.
-That’s why there is so much (beginner) image maker that use filters.
+That’s why there is so much (beginner) image maker that uses filters.

 The problem is that these fancies tend should not last forever, and in 10 years, your wedding image would be completely outdated.